orthodoxnobody/orthodoxnobody/content/about.md

 ## Why can't I comment on this blog?

-You can comment to me by sending an email to 'me' at the domain that this blog is hosted at.
+You can comment by sending an email to 'me' at the domain that this blog is hosted at.
 I love talking to people.

 ## Where can I find you on social media?

 That's hilarious.
 I don't social media.

-## Claims and Sources
+## What are your sources?
 Of the Orthodox Faith I try very hard not to make _any claim_ about _any thing_ that can not be supported by highly regarded Orthodox teachers (usually Saints, generally and preferably people who are reposed).
 As one of my favourite priests says:

 {{< hero-quote author="One of my dearly loved Priest Friends who will remain anonymous" >}}